 Before You Apply

 The Office of Undergraduate Admissions manages online applications to the university and provides the most comprehensive information on the application process.
-All Honors College applications are submitted through the admissions office which also provides the latest information on application deadlines and manages the Top Scholars scholarship programs for S.C. residents and nonresidents.
+All Honors College applications are submitted through the admissions office.
+This office also provides the latest information on application deadlines and manages general University Scholarships.

 How do I apply to the Honors College?